Sairecabur: Pre-modern times

+The name of the mountain means "rain mountain" in the Kunza language, from Saire "rain" and cabur or caur "mountain".
 Sairecabur and Curiquinca both have mountain sanctuaries made by the Inca.
 Licancabur and Juriques farther south were also sites of such sanctuaries.
 Sairecabur was considered to be a sacred mountain, and andesite found at some archeological sites in the Atacama may come from Sairecabur.

 Recent times

-A sulfur mine is active at Saciel, north of Sairecabur.
+A sulfur mine is active at Saciel, north of Sairecabur, and there were sulfur mines and associated infrastructure like relay stations at Sairecabur.
 Sulfur mining there, at Cerro Colorado and Putana in the 1950s contributed to the growth of San Pedro de Atacama, where the mined sulfur was transported to.
 A report in 1955 indicated the presence of about 600000 t ore containing 55–60% sulfur.
 A 21 km long mining dirt road with a single lane leads from the El Tatio highway to Sairecabur.

 Sairecabur is since 2003 the site of the 0.8 m diameter Receiver Lab Telescope, a telescope which operates in the terahertz range of the electromagnetic spectrum; ground-based astronomy in this range was long considered to be impossible since the atmosphere absorbs radiation in that frequency range heavily.
 With an altitude of 5525 m the telescope is the highest submillimeter telescope in the world.